nbonfire/python-sdk-samples/README.md

 1. usage:

         python-sample.py [-h] -d DATA [-i INPUT] [-n NUM_FACES]

+        required arguments:

+            -d DATA, --data DATA  path to directory containing the models

         optional arguments:

           -h, --help            show this help message and exit

-          d DATA, --data DATA  path to directory containing the models

           -i INPUT, --input INPUT
                         path to input video file

           -n NUM_FACES, --num_faces NUM_FACES
                         number of faces to identify in the frame

+        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection.
+If any other configuration is required, it can be done using optional arguments.

 2. We can use the same script to enable camera as well as input video.